UnitedEffects/ueauth/README.md

 ## TODO

+* Build a general Notifications Interface
+    * A library to handle sending requests for email or txt - simple req/res system with an established POST body
+        * Requires a global service interface configured on config.js - see above
+    * Can be enabled or disabled at a group level depending on tenant preference
+        * If not globally enabled, attempting to set it to true here will return error
+        * always check global setting before doing anything so you can handled issues gracefully if there is a problem even though group is set to enabled
+    * Needs an API - 7 day TTL
+    * client credential flow
 * Need way to transfer ownership of a group
+    * If notification interface is enbabled, send
+    * Group setting to require response or allow fire/forget
     * code complete, must test...
     * Document how this should be interfaced...
+    * Invite should include a url to an accept screen - (configurable)
+    * Create central accept invitiation screen
 * Validate deactivate or delete (with warning) and reactivate accounts if I’m the owner or admin
     * test super admin
     * test owner